Information Box Group

 Cootes Drive Ponds

 In November 2023, five ponding features were excavated in the wet meadow along Cootes Drive.
-Over the course of 2024, numerous native wetland plant species will be planted around these ponds to promote biodiversity and restore healthy habitat for plants, insects, amphibians, and many other species.
+Over the course of 2024, numerous native wetland plant species were planted around these ponds to promote biodiversity and restore healthy habitat for plants, insects, amphibians, and many other species.
+These ponds provide breeding habitat for many native frog species.